L13/vscode-projects/README.md

 * `Open Containing Folder` - Opens the favorite project in the file manager.

+### Favorite Groups Context Menu

+* `Open All` - Open all favorites at once in the current and new windows.
+Ignores `l13Projects.openInNewWindow`.
+* `Open All in New Windows` - Open all favorites at once in new windows.
+Ignores `l13Projects.openInNewWindow`.
+* `Assign to Slot` - Assign the workspace group to a slot 1 - 9 to open all with a keyboard shortcut.
+* `Rename` - Rename a workspace group.
+* `Delete` - Delete a workspace group and favorites in the group.

 ### Workspaces

 * `Click` - Open a folder, workspace or project.
 If `l13Projects.openInNewWindow` is true the project opens in a new window.